sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 85. What happens if Computer A's NIC card is interchanged to Computer B's NIC card?
 Will the MAC Address be the same?
 **No**.
 Since the NICs are interchanged, Computer A will have Computer B's MAC Address and vice versa.
 MAC addresses are embedded in NIC cards not in the Motherboards or Microprocessors.

-### 86. On which port does ***ping*** command work and how do you ping a port?
+### 86. On which port, does ***ping*** command work and how do you ping a port?
-**Ping** does not work on TCP or UDP, so obviously it does not make use of any port.
+**Ping** does not work on TCP or UDP, so obviously, it does not make use of any port.
 It uses ICMP.
 You cannot use ping command to ping a port, instead use Nmap for this purpose.
 To give a you perfect illustration, ping works irrespective of port numbers. `ping sh4.in` is same as `ping sh4.in 80` or `ping sh4.in 2873687234`

 ### 87. Explain a simple crucial method to mitigate XSS or the Cross-Site-Scripting attack.